 With an offer in compromise, you make the IRS an offer, and the agency compromises by letting you pay less than you owe.
 For example, you may owe $10,000, but the IRS agrees to let you settle the debt for $7,000.
 The remaining $3,000 basically disappears.

-To qualify for this option, you have to give the IRS detailed information about your financial situation, and to increase the likelihood of having your offer accepted, you may want to work with a tax debt specialist who understands how to submit financial disclosures to the IRS.
+To qualify for this option, you have to give the IRS detailed information about your financial situation, and to increase the likelihood of having your offer accepted, you may want to work with a tax payment specialist who understands how to submit financial disclosures to the IRS.

 4. Currently Not Collectible